Ep.4: Friend or Foe? - Why Can't We Talk About Amanda's Mom?

 No.

+Never.
 She didn't, you never met him before, your mom?
+Not that I remember.

 I remember my mom talking about him as a friend, and I remember my mom explaining to me the difference of

 love and being in love.
+Through David?

-well, how can you say that?
+well how can you say that

-And it was because she said that he was a good friend and he was my dad's best friend.
+and it was because she said that he was a good friend and he was my dad's best friend

-referred to him as was my dad's best friend.
+so that's the only way she referred to him as was my dad's best friend.
+So that's how I knew him.

 But despite how seemingly close Renee and David were, Amanda does not meet David until after her mom dies.

-They need to collect Renee's belongings, including her beloved little sports car, which is still at the mechanics in Mobile.
+Not long after the funeral, Amanda travels with her grandparents to Alabama.
+They need to collect Rene's belongings, including her beloved little sports car, which is still at the mechanics in Mobile.

+Once they arrive in Mobile, they meet up with David.
 He offers to take them around, since none of them really know Renee's life there.

 First, David takes the Bergeron family to the cemetery where Amanda's dad Clay is buried.
+She's never been there before.

 After that, he takes her to meet Clay's brother so that Amanda can be introduced to the other side of the family.